nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the musician details
+1. User enters the musician details.
-2. User requests to create a new contact for this musician
+2. User requests to create a new contact for this musician.
-3. System creates and stores the new contact
+3. System creates and stores the new contact.

     Use case ends.

 **Extensions**

 * 2a.
-This musician is already stored in the system
+This musician is already stored in the system.

   * 2a1.
 System shows a message showing that the contact is already stored.

     Use case ends.

+* 2b.
+User enters invalid value for some fields, e.g. email, phone number.

+  * 2b1.
+System shows a message showing the correct input format.

+    Use case ends.

+**Use case: UC02 - Edit a musician**

+**MSS**

+1. User requests to list musicians.
+2. BandConnect++ shows a list of musicians.
+3. User requests to edit a specific musician in the list.
+4. BandConnect++ edits the musician.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+  * 3a1.
+BandConnect++ shows an error message.

+    Use case ends.

+* 3b.
+User enters invalid value for some fields, e.g. email, phone number.

+  * 3b1.
+System shows a message showing the correct input format.

+    Use case ends.

 **Use case: UC03 - Delete a musician**

 **MSS**

-1. User requests to list musicians
+1. User requests to list musicians.
-2. BandConnect++ shows a list of musicians
+2. BandConnect++ shows a list of musicians.
-3. User requests to delete a specific musician in the list
+3. User requests to delete a specific musician in the list.
-4. BandConnect++ deletes the musician
+4. BandConnect++ deletes the musician.

     Use case ends.